Alone in the Dark: Illumination: Plot

 The game brings players to the abandoned town of Lorwich, Virginia.
 Located near Virginia's southern border, Lorwich was a flourishing industrial town with a bustling business generated by the local coal mines.
 Those prosperous days came to an end when a flood devastated the mining facility, leaving behind nothing but destruction in its wake.
 The disaster forced an immediate evacuation, leaving the town desolate.
 It has been years since the accident, and the town has long been forgotten.

 The cause of the accident is still a mystery and, years later, nobody dares to step a foot in the town for fear of what lies there.
 There have been numerous reports of strange creatures and a dark, brooding fog within the town.
 Some locals who believe in the supernatural say that there lurks an ever-present force known as The Darkness.
 The Darkness is said to envelop everything in its path and can reveal itself in many ways, such as fog, apparitions, and creatures.

+The main source of the Darkness plaguing Lorwich is Cthulhu, an ancient being that came from the stars hundreds of millions of years ago with his people to war against the Elder Things of Earth.
+After the task was completed, Cthulhu retreated to the city of R'lyeh where the rise of the ocean buried him into a death-like slumber.
+An Obelisk was made to enable Cthulhu to walk the Material World.

+Players destroy the Obelisk.
+However it does not stop Cthulhu from being unleashed into the world.
+Upon defeat, he is banished back to his dimension.
+A statement that plays before the credits roll concludes that portals are materializing around Lorwich and that Cthulhu will return one day.